Last updated on July 4th, 2019 at 07:45 pm.

 Direct debit is always a nice option and my personal favorite.
 That’s because everything is handled online and is completely automatic.
 Not only that but with FedLoan in particular, you’ll get a 0.25% interest rate reduction with this option.

-Visit MyFedLoan to sign up for direct debit.
+Visit MyFedLoan to sign up for federal direct debit.

 This is your pretty standard manual repayment option online.
 However, one thing FedLoan calls out is the possibility of targeting payments.